tuan882612/s3_storj/README.md

     - [docs.storj.io/dcs/getting-started](https://docs.storj.io/dcs/getting-started)

-2. Get the credentials a put them in a `.env` file based off of `.env.template`.
+2. Get the credentials and put them in a `.env` file based off of `.env.template`.

 3. Run the server